 if you need to rent car, you can see our cars in pco car hire page

-Everything to know about congestion charge: Times, days, prices and zones
+Congestion charge: days, prices and zones

 This is the latest updates about details of congestion charge in London, though there is the possibility of new policy announcements anytime.
 In fact, due to Coronavirus pandemic, government may consider new rules anytime.
 Therefore, we try our best to publish latest news frequently.

-Price: How much is congestion charge in London?
+How much is congestion charge in London?

 The Congestion Charge has increased in price from £11.50 to £15.
 While an increase of £3.50 might not seem like much as a one-off payment but if you were to drive into the Congestion Charge Zone Area every day for a month, this adds £105 per week to your expenses.
 This price is considered for those drivers who pay the congestion charge in advance or by the midnight of the travel day.

 Note that you would be required to pay £17.50 if you pay the congestion fee in 3 days after travel.
 It is good to mention that you are free of paying congestion charges the whole Christmas day.

 Congestion Charge was previously enforced on weekdays only, Monday to Friday, and did not apply on weekends – this is no longer the case.
 The charge has been extended to run every day, including weekends, 7 days a week.
 Taxi and PCO drivers can’t seem to get a break from these hard times and now they have to pay £15 to drive passengers into London during the weekend.
 Weekends were always a good payday for drivers but forking out £30 can be a big bite into the weekend profits of hard working drivers.

 Therefore, paying for congestion charge is currently undeniable in every week days.